Trade cryptocurrency derivatives on BitMEX.

 - The platform is written in kbd+, an in-memory database and programming tool set used in many high-frequency trading applications.

 - High liquidity for bitcoin spot and futures.

 - May not be ideal for inexperienced traders.

-- Not available in all countries, including the US
+- Not available in all countries, although you can register from New Zealand.

 - No fiat deposits or withdrawals.